WilsonSayresLab/PopInf/README.md

 ## What you need to run PopInf
  1. Variants for a reference panel in VCF file format separated by chromosome.
  2. Variants for sample(s) of individuals with unknown or self-reported ancestry in VCF file format separated by chromosome.
  3. Sample information file for the reference panel.
 This file must contain 3 tab-delimited columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unkown) and 3) population information for the corresponding individual.
+Our example for this file is provided in this folder and is called `ThousandGenomesSamples_AdmxRm_SHORT.txt`.
  4. Sample information file for the unknown samples.
 This file must contain 3 tab-delemited columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unkown) and 3) population information for the corresponding individual (this column can be labeled "unknown" for this file).
+Our example for this file is provided in this folder and is called `gtex_samples_SHORT.txt`.
  5. Reference Genome file (.fa) used for mapping variants.
 Make sure there are accompanying index (.fai) and dictionary (.dict) files.

 ## Step 1: Set up your enviroment